The Tender Architecture of Childhood

 Words looked and sounded blurry; instead of up, I held my hand down in class.
 Test questions wiggled away from underneath my pencil, resulting in scores lower than my body weight.

 Much to my horror, I became the whisper between my teachers and my parents.
 All evidence suggested something was wrong with the way I learned.
-No one spoke to me about any of this, but they spoke of me when I was near—when you’re small, you’re invisible.
+No one spoke to me about this, but they spoke of me when I was near—when you’re small, you’re invisible.

 Original art of me as a child drawn by Edwina White

-My fear was so all-encompassing; not realizing the harm this would later cause, the adults around me removed all obstacles that made me panic.
+My fear was so all-encompassing, not realizing the harm this would later cause, the adults around me removed all obstacles that made me panic.

 And so I began to duck just about everything until the feelings of discomfort and uncertainty themselves felt ominous and threatening.